What Do The Terms ‘Disability Aids’ And ‘Mobility Aids’ Mean?

 The blog looked at touchables that reduce anxiety and stress levels.
 Still, a ‘disability aid’ could also mean communication and expressive aids, which help individuals with outward communication, or act as visual cues to combat memory problems, improve information processing or a person’s ability to understand abstract phrases.

 We also need to consider the sliding scale and the sometimes arbitrary lines on which disability is gauged.
-For example, visual impairments begin to have a detrimental impact on the quality of life, and our abilities, long before we are considered blind. the solution has been eyeglasses, otherwise known as spectacles and most commonly called glasses – but we don’t consider glasses necessarily as disability aids.
+For example, visual impairments begin to have a detrimental impact on the quality of life, and our abilities, long before we are considered blind.
+Since around 1290, the solution has been eyeglasses, otherwise known as spectacles and most commonly called glasses – but we don’t consider glasses necessarily as disability aids.

 However, glasses are disability aids, because, without them, people who suffer from even moderate long, or short-sightedness would be at a distinct disadvantage compared to the rest of the population who don’t need them.